andywalton7/sdk-test/source/index.html.md

 ## Specifying Request / Response Format

-PRO's APIs support both JSON and XML.
-As such, you'll need to specify which content type you are sending in each API request.
+PRO's APIs support both JSON and XML content types.
+By default, PRO returns `application/json` data.
+As such, you must specify which content type you are sending for each API request.
 To do so, pass a `content-type` header with a value of `application/json`, `text/xml` or `application/xml` (as applicable) in your request.
 All other `content-type` values are invalid.

-You can also specify the format that PRO should respond in.
+You can also specify the content type that you want PRO to use in API responses.
 To do so, pass an `accept` header with a value of `application/json`, `text/xml`, or `application/xml` in your request.
-By default, PRO returns `application/json` data.
+If you don't pass an `accept` header then PRO responds with `application/json`.

 </section>